openharmony/docs/en/application-dev/reference/apis/js-apis-hashmap.md

 get(key: K): V

 Obtains the value of the specified key in this container.
+If nothing is obtained, **undefined** is returned.

 **System capability**: SystemCapability.Utils.Lang